ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## HTTPS Requests

-Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages.
+Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages {{RFC2818}}{{RFC7159}}.
 Use of HTTPS is REQUIRED.
 Clients SHOULD support HTTP public key pinning {{RFC7469}}, and servers SHOULD emit pinning headers.
-Each subsection of {{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.
+Each subsection of
+{{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.

 In all HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.